 Plus, the M1 chip gives it the ability to run iOS and iPadOS apps on your Mac.
 The webcam is clearer and more color-accurate than ever, thanks to signal processing, On top of that, you get stronger sound than you'd expect from a laptop this small, and Dolby Atmos support helps you enjoy better-sounding movies and TV.
 Not only is this the best laptop for many if not most Apple users, it's a laptop that should have the PC world looking over its shoulders.

 Read our full Apple MacBook Air M1 (late 2020) review.

 If you're willing to spend upwards of $500 for a great 13-inch Chromebook, Samsung's Galaxy Chromebook 2 is our top recommendation.
 Ditching the 4K display that graced the original Samsung Galaxy Chromebook was probably the best thing Samsung could have done while designing the Galaxy Chromebook 2.
 Now it's way more affordable, but still sports a great QLED display and longer battery life — 7:50 vs the previous gen's 5:55.
 It's also going to sound great, plus its Core i3 configuration provides a ton of speed for Chrome OS.

 We weren't as happy with the vertical travel in its keyboard, which is a bit shallow.
 This creates a slight learning curve you'll adapt to over time.
 But to get a Chromebook that looks this good — wow that Fiesta Red color option stands out in a sea of silver Chromebooks and PCs.
 Plus, at $549 (Celeron) or $699 (Core i3), the Galaxy Chromebook 2 is a pretty good value.
-We like it so much that we awarded it best Chromebook in our Tom's Guide Awards 2021.

 Read our full Samsung Galaxy Chromebook 2 review.